-If you are wandering on what to consider when applying for universities in the US, here is an overview of the things that you may or may not like about the US education system.
+If you are wondering about what to consider when applying for universities in the US, here is an overview of the things that you may or may not like about the US education system.

 A point to consider is that the information below might not reflect your position on studying in the US.
-To you, some of the positives may be negatives and vise versa.
-Here we are trying to review the information from international standpoint.
-Before we look into the pros and cons, lets have an overview of International students and US education system.
+To you, some of the positives may be negatives and vice versa.
+Here we are trying to review the information from an international standpoint.
+Before we look into the pros and cons of US education system, let's have an overview of International students and US education system.

-Another interesting feature of U.S. Education is the focus on the development of an all-round state of mind.
-This means that your talents are recognized and nurtured by encouraging you to participate in extracurricular and outdoor activities, round tables, researches etc. In addition, U.S universities provide up to date facilities and advanced technologies, which are being developed onsite and can be used for work on government and private projects.
+Another interesting feature of the US Education system is the focus on the development of an all-round state of mind.
+This means that your talents are recognized and nurtured by encouraging you to participate in extracurricular and outdoor activities, round tables, research etc. In addition, U.S universities provide up to date facilities and advanced technologies, which are being developed onsite and can be used for work on government and private projects.

-Because of the high standard, many US universities attract the best and brightest of the scholars around the world.
-You will have the opportunity to meet and speak with researchers, who are on top in their respective field, which will give you access to knowledge and contacts that you otherwise will miss.
+Because of the high academic standard, many US universities attract the best and brightest scholars from around the world every year.
+You will have the opportunity to meet and interact with top-notch researchers who acquires in-depth field knowledge and experience.
+This will give you access to extensive knowledge and contacts.

 In addition, visiting professors will not only read lectures but will also expect from you to get in touch with them, so you could share your thoughts.

 In this regard, academic life in the U.S may be more hands-on and interactive than the one in other countries.
 In class, students may be expected to express their opinion and the lecture itself is in open form.
 This creates an environment that tolerates discussions and dialogue.

 Usually, the student life is situated mostly on the campus.
 The dormitories are also located there.
 Commonly the campus is outside of the city or in a designated area.
 There, one can also find the necessary utilities, restaurants, bars, cafes and clubs.